LogETH/commissions/README.md

 Feel free to deploy some of these and test them yourself!
 All contracts are useable from an etherscan interface.

-You are free use these contracts yourself, but make sure to follow the rules of the license I put in each one of them.
+You are free to use these contracts yourself, but make sure to follow the rules of the license I put in each one of them.
 There is a TL;DR of the license at the top of every contract.

 # How to commission a contract:
 If you need a contract coded, i'm your guy!